iximiuz/pq/README.md

 <decoder> | map { .foo as qux }  // produces object { qux: <foo's val> }
 ```

 Record fields are strongly typed.
-Entry fields may or may not be typed. `:<type>` can be used
+Entry fields may or may not be typed.
+Appending a field name with `:str`, `:num`, or `:ts` applies dynamic type casting:
-to explicitly set the type of the resulting field:

 ```bash
 <decoder> | map { .foo:str as qux, .bar:num as abc, .baz:ts }
 ```

-Only the following types are supported at the moment: `str`, `num`, `ts [<optional format like "%Y-%m-%d">]`.
-If the format of a timestamp field is not specified, `pq` will try to guess it based on the input samples.
+The timestamp type also supports an optional _format specifier_: `:ts [optional format like "%Y-%m-%d"]`.
+If the format of a timestamp field is not provided, `pq` will try its best to guess the format based on the input samples.

 ### Query language